artainmo/web-development/backend/NestJS/README.md

 const timber = await repository.findOne({ firstName: "Timber", lastName: "Saw" });
 await repository.remove(timber); //The .remove method is able to remove a specific table
 </pre>
+The above shows basic queries with .find.
+QueryBuilder on the other hand allows the creation and execution of SQL queries of almost any complexity.<br>
+QueryBuilder uses similar logic as the SQL CLI.

 Connect to the database:
 <pre>